ShakyPizza/CableList/README.md

 ## Optional Enhancements
 - **User Authentication:**
   Integrate Google Sign-In using Firebase or a similar service.
+Maybe even authenticator for log in.
 - **CSV Export:**
   Implement CSV export functionality using packages like `react-csv`.
 - **Advanced Filters:**